psdurco/T-Deck-BR/README.md

 # T-Deck-BR
 Installing a version of Meshtastic's Fancy UI firmware for the LYLIGO T-Deck

-**First of all, dear reader, I want to make it clear that the information shared here and the provided files are authentic and it is not mine.
-However, this in no way diminishes the value of the project.** I firmly believe that the more people use and engage with [Meshtastic](https://github.com/meshtastic/firmware), the more it will evolve into a comprehensive platform.
+**First of all, dear reader, I want to make it clear that the information shared here and the provided files are authentic and it is not mine Project.
+I just compiled it.
+However, this in no way diminishes the value of the project.** I firmly believe that the more people use and engage with [Meshtastic](https://github.com/meshtastic/firmware) and, off course, [device-ui](https://github.com/meshtastic/device-ui), the more it will evolve into a comprehensive platform.

 What I share here is simply my personal experience—just a report of what happened to me.
 Perhaps someone else is facing the same situation, and this might serve as a possible solution.